Punches thrown at faceoff before Paul-Diaz fight

 Paul, the YouTuber-turned-prizefighter, and Diaz, the former longtime UFC star, will fight in a boxing match Saturday night here at American Airlines Center.

 There has been bad blood between the two teams for nearly a year.
-Diaz's team said one of Paul's security guards went after its fighter and his team on stage.
-Paul responded in a social media post that a member of Diaz's team that was on the stage threw a punch first and then got hit by a Paul security guard.
+Diaz's team said one of Paul's security guards went after its fighter and his team onstage.
+Paul responded in a social media post that a member of Diaz's team who was on the stage threw a punch first and then got hit by a Paul security guard.

 "Nate's team has emailed my team trying to claim assault after his team swung first," Paul posted afterward on X, formerly Twitter.
 "Apparently the guy who swung first is at the hospital getting stitches.
 Hilarious these fake gangsters acting like this!"